 Brazil striker Neymar instists that he does not feel pressure as his country prepares to host the Confederations Cup.

-The Selecao begin their campaign against Japan on Saturday and the 21-year-old says he is trying to ignore any praise or criticism that comes his team's way.
+The Selecao begin their campaign against Japan on Saturday and the 21-year-old says that he is trying to ignore any praise or criticism that comes his team's way.

 "I always try to keep it normal, even with all praise and criticism.
 It's up to me and my team-mates to guide the Selecao to important titles.